ksduye/The-Other-Roles-Edited/README.md

 Each Hunter action or finished Crew task will lower the timer by a configurable amount of time.\
 \
 **便签:**
-- We added a vent on Polus (Specimen), but only for this Gamemode.
+- We added a vent on Polus (Specimen), but only for this 游戏模式.
 The vent is connected with Admin & Lab.
 - The Report button lights up, but cannot be pressed.
 - The tasks can be configured separately for this mode, without affecting your normal game settings.
 - Only the Hunter will be rewinded if they try to kill a player with an active timeshield.